 The aim of the project is to develop a series of different courses covering aspects of historical and contemporary feminist debates.
 The first phase will be the creation of a ‘Certificate in Feminist Thought’ consisting of two modules – ‘Introduction to Feminism’ and ‘Re-reading the Second Wave.’
 At present we are taking general registrations for people who would be interested in taking the ‘Introduction’ course which will be running in March, May and October 2020.

 The ‘Introduction’ course will consist of a series of online seminars with 8 to 9 participants.
-There will be a small amount of set reading for each seminar, as well as a selection of other optional readings, and some guided reading/reflection questions.
+There will be some set reading for each seminar, as well as a selection of other optional readings, and some guided reading/reflection questions.
 Each participant will also get a 30-minute online introductory and closing session one-on-one with Jane, so we can get to know each other, and reflect on the course at the end.
 You will also be asked to keep a learning-journal as we go through the seminars.

 ‘Introduction to Feminism’ – 6 Weeks

 Week 1: Introduction – History, Rights and Equality

 - Overview of the ‘waves’ theory of feminism, the historical emergence of the second-wave, the main strands of second-wave thought.